ahungry/cl-protobufs/cl-protobufs.rst

-the slot. *name* can be used to override the defaultly generated Protobufs field name (for example, ``color-name`` becomes ``colorName``). *default* is the default value for the slot. *reader* is a Lisp slot reader function to use to get the value during serialization, as opposed to using ``slot-value``; this is meant to be used when aliasing an existing class. *writer* can be similarly used to give a Lisp slot writer function.
+the slot. *name* can be used to override the defaultly generated Protobufs field name (for example, ``color-name`` becomes ``colorName``). *default* is the default value for the slot. *reader* is the name of a Lisp slot reader function to use to get the value during serialization, as opposed to using ``slot-value``; this is meant to be used when aliasing an existing class. *writer* can be similarly used to name a Lisp slot writer function.

 Note that the Protobufs does not support full Lisp type expressions in the types of fields.
 The following type expressions are supported: